walkeran/nagios-check_dellwarranty/README.md

                                            remaining on contract (Default: 30)
         -D, --distant                    Consider only the contract expiring in the most distant future
+        -l, --link                       Include an HTML link to Dell's warranty page for this server
         -v, --verbose                    Enable verbose output
         -d, --debugging                  Enable debugging output
         -h, --help                       Display this screen